Young professional looks down at his mobile phone while inside a gift shop

 A credit score is a three-digit number that's generated using a credit scoring model, or a mathematical algorithm.
 The credit scoring model calculates your credit score using the information in your credit report, a log of your borrowing and repayment history.

 A credit score helps lenders and credit card issuers determine your creditworthiness, which is a measure of how likely you are to pay back debt.
-They can use this information to decide whether to extend you credit.
+A bank or credit card company can use this information to decide whether to extend you credit.

 The typical credit score range is between 300 and 850.
 The higher your score, the more likely that card issuers consider you to be responsible with credit.

-Usually, you have a credit report through each of the three major credit bureaus, which are the credit reporting agencies that record your financial data.
+Usually, you have a credit report through each of the three major credit bureaus, which are the credit reporting agencies that record data from your credit activity.
 Each credit reporting agency calculates credit scores slightly differently, using a different credit scoring model.
 According to Experian®, you have multiple credit reports and a different credit score with each agency.
-Experian goes on to explain that each lender or credit card company may report your account activity to a different credit bureau, so the information on your credit report varies by credit bureau.
+Experian® goes on to explain that each lender or credit card company may report your account activity to a different credit bureau, so the information on your credit report varies by credit bureau.

 What information goes into your credit score?